 - Hearing evaluation.
 A hearing specialist will examine the ear.
 They will also do a series of tests to check your child’s hearing.

-One a child is diagnosed, he or she may have genetic testing to find out the type of Usher syndrome.
+Once a child is diagnosed, they may have genetic testing to find out the type of Usher syndrome.

 How is Usher syndrome treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.